-Details about successful applicants are published in Committee reports which will remain permanently online.
-Where appointments are discussed in a Senedd Committee or Plenary, this will be broadcast as part of the official record on Senedd TV and will remain permanently online.
+Details about successful applicants may also be published in Committee reports which will remain permanently online.
+Where appointments are discussed in a Senedd Committee or Plenary, this will be form part of the official record and be broadcast on Senedd TV and will remain permanently online.

-Some of your personal information will also be exchanged with third parties where it is necessary to carry out pre-appointment screening e.g. UK National Security Vetting and/or obtaining personal references or references from previous employers.
+Some of your personal information will also be exchanged with third parties where it is necessary to carry out pre-appointment screening e.g. UK National Security Vetting and/or obtaining references.

-Other than as set out above, your information will only be accessed and processed by authorised personnel of the Commission who are directly involved in the management and administration of the process and have a business need to access your personal information.
+Other than as set out above, your information will only be accessed and processed by authorised staff of the Commission who are directly involved in the management and administration of the process and have a business need to do so.

 The Commission may also disclose applicant information to other third parties, for example in order to establish or defend the legal rights of the Commission, or in an emergency where the health or personal security of an applicant is at risk.

 We may use an Executive Search Agency to assist in securing the appointment.
 Information will be used and kept by them in line with their own policies.
 The appointed agency will provide details about their use if your information in their respective privacy notice.

 Personal details of unsuccessful applicants will be retained for 12 months before being securely deleted or destroyed.